-Our program begins with a required orientation and welcome event at 5pm ET on Sunday, July 19 held via Zoom.
+Our program begins with a virtual orientation and welcome event held via Zoom.
 During this required first whole-group meeting, we will review the overall program schedule, introduce the online learning tools we will be using, discuss policies and safety, and answer questions.

 Our program is broken into four exciting components that introduce Tufts' unique approach to international relations in complementary ways:

 - Intensive Language Study: In keeping with Tufts’ strong emphasis on language and cultural proficiency for the understanding of global issues, students will immerse themselves in intensive college-level foreign language training.
 Summer 2020 options include beginning Arabic, Russian, and Chinese; intermediate French and Spanish; and advanced Spanish; additionally, English language learners will have the opportunity to participate in an all-English college-level writing seminar, which will prepare students for their final research paper and beyond.
 All lectures will be held via Zoom and recorded for asynchronous attendance.